Wondering what is Bicycle approach?

-How to apply Bicycle Approach to Blogging
+How To Apply Bicycle Approach To Blogging

-2. Starting to Learn
+Starting To Learn

 When you start to learn, it feels like everyone is just staring at you and will laugh when you fall.
 But when you fall, hardly anyone notices.
 You continue learning and after it, learn how to avoid falling and start riding smoothly.

 This is the perfect time for mistakes.
 Experiment as much as you can and learn from it.
 When readers grow, use these lessons you learned and avoid mistakes.

 When you become somewhat regular at riding, you start enjoying it.
 It does not feel difficult anymore and soon, you do not need an instructor for basic things.

 Most of the posts turn out good and you do not need to ask people for every little thing.
 However, you still need consultation for some advanced things like pillar posts.

 After some time, you start becoming an expert in riding and learn some stunts.
 You can now ride with both hands off and so on.
 People start noticing you and pass good comments.
 You become habitual of the praise and work hard.

 You start liking all this and begin to work hard on your posts.
 This work pays off and more people start noticing you.

 You learn everything and start thinking of new moves.
 You start performing at big events and lots of people become your fans.

 The social bookmarking buttons on your posts tend to be used a lot.
 If you monetize your blog, affiliates and ad networks rush to your door.

 Tour de France

 Your fans will be around the world and your posts will start hitting the front pages of popular social bookmarking sites.

 Most bloggers stay ‘regular’ and do not put in the effort needed for the next level.
 They remain “just another one” in the crowd.

 Do not be just another blogger.
 Focus your efforts and expand your skills.
 If you fall, ride (err… blog) again.
 Keep working until you become a pro.